aphecetche/hugo-aphecetche/content/post/dev-machine-setup-bis.md

 up the first install, and remove the dependency on Spack for machines that don't really need it.

-By natively we mean brew on macOS and apt or dnf on linux machines.
-One very important point though : on macOS we try to keep brew usage to a minimum and mainly for (common) programs (e.g. tmux, ripgrep, etc..).
+By natively we mean `apt` or `dnf` on linux machines.

-For libraries Spack should be preferred (as brew does not handle multiple versions)
+On macOS the problem is a bit more complex.
+The "native" package manager would be `homebrew`.
+But `brew` has a few drawbacks:

+- only one version of each package can be used, and that's always the latest, so brew updates are always kind of risky (as you're living on the bleeding edge)
+- initial installation insist on installing Command Line Tools for XCode even if full XCode is already installed
+- the only really supported installation method is to use `/usr/local` as the brew installation prefix.
+Which makes it difficult to share between users on the same machine (while I have only one main user on my Mac laptop, I do use other accounts to test things for instance). `brew` **can** be installed in a user dependent location, but then a lot of the binary advantage is lost (a lot of package will be built from source in that case).

+So, on macOS, for often used base programs (tmux, ripgrep, etc..), the strategy is twofold :

+- if a binary exists somewhere, download it and use it
+- if not, build from source using some method.
+Might be e.g. cargo for rust based program, or basic autoconf build for other packages.
+At this basic stage we try to avoid Spack though.
 At some point the reasoning was that Spack would be a somewhat platform independant way of installing stuff.
-That is true, but compiling everything from source makes for a quite bad installation experience in the end.
-So a more realistic approach is to leverage native package managers when possible and use Spack for the rest.
+That is true, but compiling everything from source makes for a quite bad installation experience in the end (like brew in local user installation mode).

 ## Preparation